pulumi/docs/content/registry/packages/azure/api-docs/mssql/database/_index.md

 Manages a MS SQL Database.

-> **NOTE:** The Database Extended Auditing Policy Can be set inline here as well as with the mssql_database_extended_auditing_policy resource resource.
+> **Note:** The Database Extended Auditing Policy can be set inline here, as well as with the mssql_database_extended_auditing_policy resource resource.
 You can only use one or the other and using both will cause a conflict.

 {{% examples %}}